nicksteinbauer/redbarncms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Civil Engineering Excellence
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Civil Engineering Excellence
+subheading: Red Barn Engineering
 mainpitch:
-  title: Why Kaldi
+  title: Who We Are
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    Red Barn is a full-service civil engineering, construction

+    management, and environmental firm with a focus on bringing the right team together.
+Our team is built of project managers that are accountable, possess strong quality management, and are fun to work with.
+We make sure our team gets the

+    job done well.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png